 Engaging the ideal target audience at the right time signals to the algorithms that the live stream is more relevant and, therefore, more important than other competing content and video posts.
 So, when should you go live on Facebook?

 The Best Times to Go Live on Facebook

-- The best day is all day Wednesday, especially between 9 a.m. and 11 a.m.
+- The best posting time is Wednesday, especially between 11 a.m. and 1 p.m.

-- You can get the best engagement between 9 a.m. and 3 p.m. on weekdays.
+- For best engagement, go live between 9 a.m. and 3 p.m. on weekdays.

-Here are some questions to ask to help you start pinpointing the best times to reach your ideal audience with live video:
+Here are some things to consider to help you start pinpointing the best times to reach your ideal audience with live video: